apache/skywalking/docs/en/setup/backend/exporter.md

 # Exporter
-SkyWalking provides the essential functions of metrics aggregation, trace, log, alarm, and analysis.
+SkyWalking provides the essential functions of observability, including metrics aggregation, trace, log, alerting, and profiling.
 In many real-world scenarios, users may want to forward their data to a 3rd party system for further in-depth analysis.
 **Exporter** has made that possible.

 The exporter is an independent module that has to be manually activated.

-Right now, we provide the following exporters:
+Right now, we provide the following exporting channels:
 1. gRPC Exporter
 - Metrics
 2. Kafka Exporter